chec/commerce.js/docs/04_Concepts.md

 ## Features

 The Commerce.js SDK supports all of the frontend oriented functionality you'll need to get a customer-facing store up and running.
+The SDK handles all the grunt work to help you build a custom commerce presentation layer.
 All features are accessible from your Commerce object instance, for example from the cart endpoint `commerce.cart.retrieve()` would retrieve your cart data.

 #### Products `products`
 ###### Methods for getting product data, including variant information, shipping settings, assets, etc.